August 21, 2014

 If your dog urinates when he's playing or being greeted but doesn’t exhibit submissive postures, he has a different problem: excitement urination.

-Dogs who urinate in submission are usually shy, anxious, or timid and may have a history of being treated harshly or punished inappropriately.
+Dogs who behave this way are usually shy, anxious or timid and may have a history of being treated harshly or punished inappropriately.
 A dog who's unclear of the rules and unsure how to behave will be chronically insecure.
-He urinates and adopts submissive postures to mollify anyone he perceives as a "leader" and to avoid punishment.
+He pees and adopts submissive postures to mollify anyone he perceives as a "leader" and to avoid punishment.

-First, take your dog to your veterinarian to rule out any medical reasons for the behavior.
+First, take your dog to a veterinarian to rule out any medical reasons for the behavior.

 - Teach him commands using positive reinforcement training methods.